okangel12345/SM2KeyboardIcons/README.md

  7. Done.

 # How to make your own config + icons.
+Use this in case you want to use your own personalized config.
 ## Resorep Tutorial
  1. Extract "KeyboardIcons.7z", inside you'll find two folders.
  2. Move both folders to your game's directory where the launcher is: [example](https://i.imgur.com/vZ1KcqZ.png).